algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 -scripting of the required functions for using the native code of F#.

 ## 3.2.
 Out Of Scope
-Because of the time and resources constraints, we could only include these features in the futur eversions :
+Because of the time and resources constraints, we could only include these features in the future versions :
 -shown desmonstration of using F# language for compiling an engine's project.
 -binding with newer version of F#.
 -writing a working manual for using the F# binding.